TanukiSharp/DarkSoulsCloudSave/readme.md

 # Overview

-DarkSoulsCloudSave is a software that helps you store and restore your Dark Souls 3 save data to and from the cloud.
+SteamCloudSave is a software that helps you store and restore your Steam game save data to the cloud.

-It also allows you to easily restore save data from the cloud, and so by definition can be used as a "Cloud Save" feature that is missing to the Steam version of the game.
+It also allows you to easily restore save data from the cloud, and so by definition can be used as the "Cloud Save" feature that is missing to the Steam version of some games.

-For now it uses Dropbox as cloud storage, so you will need a Dropbox account to use it. (creating a Dropbox account is free)
+For now, Dropbox and Google Drive can be used as cloud storages, so you will need a Dropbox account and/or a Google account to use it. (creating those accounts is free)

-This software has been written with extensibility in mind, so in the future it **could** be possible to switch to another cloud storage service. *(now experimenting Google Drive cloud storage)*
+This software has been written with extensibility in mind, so in the future it **could** be possible to add other cloud storage services. *(now experimenting Microsoft OneDrive cloud storage)*

 ![DarkSoulsCloudSave Application](Images/readme/main_window.png "DarkSoulsCloudSave Application")